Fostering Innovation Beyond Limits

 Chemistry has always played a big role in pushing society forward.
 As populations—and the planet itself—keep changing, the chemical industry must keep finding new ways to continue innovating and enabling progress.

 In the world’s fastest-growing regions, the middle class is gaining ground, burgeoning due to economic development and a steady tide of new city dwellers.
-Change is rolling through mature markets, too, where consumers demand extra value, high performance, and, increasingly, eco-friendly goods.
+Change has hit the mature markets, too, where customers are demanding extra value, high performance, and—increasingly—eco-friendly goods.

 As people seek better lives, companies like Chemours must raise the bar, never settling for “good enough.”
-We must push the periodic table beyond its known limits (after all, it was just this past year that row 17 welcomed four new elements**).
+We must push the periodic table beyond its known limits (after all, in 2016, row 17 welcomed four new elements²).
 Ultimately, that means we must find new ways to harness the potential of the most versatile science of them all: chemistry.

-And chemistry shapes our future world too.
-Between 2009 and 2030, the global middle class is projected to grow by 172%, according to the OECD Development Centre.
-With that growth will come demand for refrigerators and air conditioners—as well as for a wide range of durable goods, from quality paints to more efficient cars.
-Chemistry will enable the production of these products and other modern conveniences that make life better, and it will find ways to help those products lessen man’s impact on the planet.
+And chemistry is shaping our future world too.
+Between 2009 and 2030, the global middle class is projected to grow by 172%¹, according to the OECD Development Centre.
+With that growth will come demand for refrigerators and air conditioners—and a wide range of durable goods, from quality paints to more efficient cars.
+Chemistry will enable the production of these products and other modern conveniences that make life better, and it will find ways to help those products decrease man’s impact on the planet.

 After all, diversity of thought and action drives innovation, and innovative organizations are nimble.
 Chemours may boast a 200-year legacy, but it proudly nourishes a diverse startup culture.

 Change is Often Vital . . . and Unsettling